 The Story of The 136th Open at Carnoustie

-In the penultimate instalment of our historical features on The Open at Carnoustie, we look back at the last Open held on the Angus links and another dramatic conclusion to The Open.
+As The 147th Open reaches the weekend, we look back at the last Open held on the Angus links and another dramatic conclusion to The Open.

 If The Open history teaches you anything at Carnoustie it is to expect the unexpected.
 And a ticket to the 18th grandstand is your prized pass to witness history unfold through disbelieving eyes.